pejamas/Poster-Overlay-GUI/README.md

 1. Clone the repository
 2. Open the solution in Visual Studio
+3. Update the file paths of the overlay images in the `cboOverlayImage_SelectedIndexChanged` method to match the location of your overlay files
-3. Build and run the application
+4. Build and run the application

 ## Usage